ygorcosta/wedeploy.com/ui/src/pages/docs/deploy/how-it-works.md

 ## Manually set a build

-When you push your local repo to your WeDeploy project, we scan it for `wedeploy.json` files, which specify the ID of your project and services as well as which service containers you are deciding to use.
+When you push your local repo to your WeDeploy project, we scan it for `wedeploy.json` files, which specify the ID of your services as well as which service containers you are deciding to use.
 When we find a `wedeploy.json`, we serve that whole directory as a part of the service you defined within.

 For example, let's say you have a folder named `my-project` that uses the Hosting, Data, and Email services.
 This is what your project's file structure could look like: